The Tamil Literary Garden: Foreign Language Award

+Vision of India literature award

 Special Recognition Awards

 Apart from the yearly awards, Special Recognition Awards are given on ad-hoc basis for outstanding contributions to Tamil Literature.
 So far three such awards were given.

 Dec 2006: A.J.Canagaratne, born in Jaffna, Sri Lanka is a great intellect and his most important contribution to Tamil literature is literary criticism.
 He gave new direction to the growth of literature in Sri Lanka and elsewhere.

 July 2010: Sascha Ebeling, Asst Professor, University of Chicago, U.S.A is a researcher in Tamil language and literature of all periods, in particular 19th century culture and Tamil epigraphy.
 His work on 19th century Tamil literature has won two awards.

 July 2013: Mr. & Mrs. Aseervatham, This award is given for the commitment to Tamil and the sponsorship of Tamil Literary Garden.